Iddamalgoda12/CrptoExchangePlatform/README.md

 - reusable utility classes,
 - and a main application controller.

+##Order Matching Engine

+The order matching engine is the core of the exchange.
+It matches buyers and sellers when their orders are compatible.

+Sorts orders:
+Buy orders → highest price first
+Sell orders → lowest price first
+This ensures the best available prices are matched first.
+Checks for a match:
+A trade can happen when bid >= ask.
+Executes trades:
+The engine matches the orders and uses the smaller order amount, allowing partial fills (part of an order can be completed).
+Updates orders:
+The remaining amount is updated, and fully completed orders are removed.
+Records trades:
+Completed trades are stored with their price, amount, product, and timestamp.

+This simulates the basic behavior of a real cryptocurrency exchange order book while demonstrating sorting, queues, matching algorithms, and state management.

 ## Overview

 CryptoExchangePlatform is a text-based crypto exchange simulation that uses historical order data from CSV files to emulate basic trading behavior.